CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter2/README.md

 `MPC_JupiterTrojans.csv` contains orbit elements for Jupiter Trojan asteroids from the [Minor Planet Center (MPC) orbit MPCORB database](https://minorplanetcenter.net/data) in CSV format.
+See the `Chapter3/Asteroids` folder for the next chapter for the `procOrb.ipynb` notebook used to generate this subset, and notes in the `Chapter3/README.md` file about the orbit elements databases.

 ### Figure 2.7 - Horseshoe orbit of 2013 BS45